-Linuxiac is a media platform dedicated to publishing the latest news from the Linux world and Open Source software.
-Here you will find mostly articles about Linux in general.
+Linuxiac is an independent media platform that publishes the latest news from the Linux world and Open Source software.
+Here, you’ll primarily find articles about Linux in general.
 Founded by Bobby Borisov and launched in May 2020, it quickly became a trusted source for all things Linux.

-We are a couple of open-source lovers and not a large corporation.
-Meet the team behind Linuxiac.com.
+We’re a small group of Linux professionals and Open Source enthusiasts, not a large organization.
+Meet the team behind Linuxiac.com!

 You can reach Alex at [email protected]